5 Ways to Calm Your Nerves Before a Big Presentation

 Whole grains are your friends; sugary foods are your enemies.

-5. Manage Your Nerves Along the Way
+5. Be Present to Manage the Nerves Along the Way

 In Conclusion